SolverNotConverging/FDTD/README.md

 # FDTD
 Baby level FDTD solver that literally does nothing.

-Also a fun fact: if you use it to simulate a high Q stuff like photonic donut resonant idk with Q=10^11, you can expect it to finish between after the viva of your PhD and after the heat death of the universe.
+Also a fun fact: if you use it to simulate a high Q stuff like photonic donut resonator idk with Q=10^11, you can expect it to finish between after the viva of your PhD and after the heat death of the universe.

 ⠀⠀⠀⠀⠀⠀⠀⠀⢀⠞⠀⢀⡤⠂⢀⣀⠄⠂⠀⠀⠀⠀⠀⠀⠠⠂⠈⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠠⠀⠀⠀⠀⠈⠀⠊⠐⠢⣀⠈⢣⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⡠⠕⢠⠞⢁⡤⠒⠁⠀⠀⠀⠀⠀⢀⠠⠂⠁⠀⠀⠀⠀⠀⠀⢀⠔⠀⠀⠀⠀⠀⠀⠈⠈⠄⡀⠀⠀⠀⠀⠁⠈⠳⣀⡱⡀⠀⠀⠀⠀⠀⠐⠈⠁⠐⡁⠀⠀⠀